Nordgaren/Elden-Ring-Debug-Tool/README.md

 # WARNING
 Backup your saves before using this tool, and restore the backups before going online.
+Using this too to skip around the game (for example going to the madness grace before talking to malenia or killing margit) will cause you to get banned!

 ## Requirements
 * [.NET 6 Desktop Runtime x64](https://download.visualstudio.microsoft.com/download/pr/f13d7b5c-608f-432b-b7ec-8fe84f4030a1/5e06998f9ce23c620b9d6bac2dae6c1d/windowsdesktop-runtime-6.0.4-win-x64.exe)